mattiasu96/PYNQ-ap_fixed-converter/README.md

 Finally, we have to synthesize our  design and import it into our board.
 You can find more [here](https://www.youtube.com/watch?v=Dupyek4NUoI&ab_channel=FPGADeveloper)

-FInally we can test our design with a Python notebook, you can find the full code here.
+Last but not least, we can test our design with a Python notebook, you can find the full code [here](./axis_multiplier.ipynb).